tiy-curtissimo/learning-angularjs-with-timely/02-history.md

-# Welcome to Single-Page Applications with Angular!
+# A History of SPAs

 The path to creating single-page applications (SPAs) for the Web was a long one.
 Knowing the path that Web